 How will you choose gratitude today?

 This post contains affiliate links.
 Thanks for supporting this site.
 I also want to mention that I received the Choose Gratitude T-shirt for free.
-However, I would have ordered the shirt during this awesome deal anyway because I love it.
-I purchased a Choose Joy T-shirt last year during a sale like this one and I wear it all the time.
+However, I would have ordered the shirt during the recent awesome deal Cents of Style had because I love it.
+I purchased a Choose Joy T-shirt last year during a sale, and I wear it all the time.
 I just wanted you to know that this is an awesome deal on some great T-shirts. 🙂